instagibbs/bolts/XX-eltoo-onchain.md

 ### Requirements

-A node:
+An offering node:
-  - if the commitment transaction HTLC output is spent using the payment preimage, the output is considered *irrevocably resolved*:
+  - if the settlement transaction HTLC output is spent using the payment preimage, the output is considered *irrevocably resolved*:
     - MUST extract the payment preimage from the transaction input witness.
-  - if the commitment transaction HTLC output has *timed out* and hasn't been *resolved*:
+  - if the settlement transaction HTLC output has *timed out* and hasn't been *resolved*:
-    - MUST *resolve* the output by spending it using the HTLC-timeout transaction.
+    - MUST *resolve* the output by spending it using their own `htlc_pubkey` to any address deemed necessary.
     - once the resolving transaction has reached reasonable depth:
       - MUST fail the corresponding incoming HTLC (if any).
-      - MUST resolve the output of that HTLC-timeout transaction.
-      - SHOULD resolve the HTLC-timeout transaction by spending it to a convenient address.
-        - Note: if the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the HTLC-timeout transaction itself.
-      - MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the remote node's `open_channel` `to_self_delay` field) before spending that HTLC-timeout output.
-  - for any committed HTLC that does NOT have an output in this commitment
+  - for any committed HTLC that has been trimmed:
-  transaction:
-    - once the commitment transaction has reached reasonable depth:
+    - once the settlement transaction has reached reasonable depth:
       - MUST fail the corresponding incoming HTLC (if any).
     - if no *valid* commitment transaction contains an output corresponding to the HTLC.